 Trained as a historian, Pointer worked as a secondary school teacher of history, geography and social science before moving to Niue in the late 1990s with her young family and diplomat husband, who served as New Zealand's high commissioner to Niue.
-Her interests in Niuean history were first directed toward chronicling the experiences of Niuean soldiers in World War I, which she published in a well-received volume.
-For this present book, Pointer was awarded a Copyright Licensing New Zealand Writers' Award in 2013.
+Her interests in Niuean history were first directed toward chronicling the experiences of Niuean soldiers in World War I, which she published in a well-received volume in 2013, and for which Pointer was awarded a Copyright Licensing New Zealand Writers' Award.